 Detail in the Hue Citadel.
 All photos by Aaron Joel Santos

-Morning – Set off early on your first morning to explore the Hue Citadel and some of the city’s most charming streets.
+Morning – Set off early on your first morning to explore the Hue Citadel.
 As early as you can, take a bicycle or cyclo and venture into the enticing streets surrounding the Imperial City.
-Photoworthy photo stops include Nguyễn Văn Trỗi park and Hiển Nhơn gate, tranquil Tịnh Tâm lake, and the twin ponds of Tấn Miếu and Võ Sanh, where pink lotus flowers bloom from April to July.
+Photoworthy stops include Nguyễn Văn Trỗi park and Hiển Nhơn gate, tranquil Tịnh Tâm lake, and the twin ponds of Tấn Miếu and Võ Sanh, where pink lotus flowers bloom from April to July.

 Finish your route at the entrance to the Imperial City, a magnificent walled area of tree-lined avenues, parks and canals crossed by ancient bridges.
 You’ll get more out of your time here with the aid of a guide.
-Consider arranging one at your hotel or find one at the entrance.
+You’ll get more out of your time here with the aid of a guide so consider arranging one at your hotel to meet you there.
 Exploring the royal courtrooms, administrative buildings and religious structures of this UNESCO-listed site takes around two hours.

 Afternoon – After resting from your morning jaunt, it’s time to encounter Hue’s legendary royal tombs.
 The tombs can be reached by boat, car, motorcycle or even bicycle if you’re up for it.
 All seven royal tombs offer something special.
 Rather than trying to visit them all, select two or three that appeal most and take time to absorb these singular structures.
 Here’s a quick rundown:

 TIP: Tự Đức, Minh Mạng, and Khải Định tombs see the highest number of visitors, whereas you’ll likely have the Gia Long, Thiệu Trị, Dục Đức, and Đồng Khánh tombs to yourself.